jamesmfriedman/django-easytz/README.md

 Model
 ----------------------
-There is a simple storage model in `timezones.models.TimezoneStore` with the following fields:
+There is a simple storage model in `easytz.models.TimezoneStore` with the following fields:

  - **user**: OneToOne to the user
  - **timezone**: the current timezone string for that user